 If you're considering the choice between Sucuri vs WordFence, you already know that ensuring the best security for your WordPress website is one of your top priorities.
-You MUST use a dedicated WordPress security plugin to do that.
+You MUST use a dedicated security plugin to do that.
 There are too many WordPress hacking attempts going on.

 So far so good.

 But the problem arises when you want to choose a good WordPress security plugin.
-There are so many security plugins available with so many features and options that you become very confused about which one to choose.
+There are so many website security plugins available with so many features and options that you become very confused about which one to choose.

 If that is your situation right now, you have come to the right place.
-In today’s post, we will compare two of the most popular security plugins for WordPress – Sucuri Security and Wordfence Security.
+In today’s post, we will compare two of the most popular website security plugins for WordPress – Sucuri Security and Wordfence Security.

-We will compare how these two plugins work and what features they offer, so that you can decide with all of the information in hand.
+We will compare how these two WordPress plugins work and what features they offer, so that you can decide with all of the information in hand.
 And we'll help you decide which one is worth your money!

 By the end of this post, you will know which WP security plugin you should choose for your website.
 So we're going to pitch two of the most popular security plugins around - Sucuri vs WordFence.
 Sounds good?
 Let’s get started with Sucuri.
 The owners of this web design blog have used both, this is a true review from our perspective.

-Let’s get started with Sucuri.
+We'll get started with Sucuri first.